What is recovery coaching?

 Who is coaching not for?

-I do all I can to make the support I offer as relevant as possible to anyone who wants to be fully recovered from an eating disorder or other food- or body-related difficulties.
+I do all I can to make the support I offer as relevant as possible to anyone who wants to be fully recovered from an eating disorder or other food-, exercise-, or body-related difficulties.
 However, I have to balance my desire to help with the risk of doing you harm, or delaying you in seeking more specialist support.
-I therefore may not be able to help you if you are
+If you are under 18, I can probably help you only if your parents and/or healthcare professionals are involved in your recovery too.
+If you are actively suicidal or have trauma-related problems or other physical health problems, I will likely also ask that you have additional professional support in dealing with that side of your experience alongside our coaching.
+If you suffer from the forms of anxiety, depression, low self-esteem, obsessive-compulsive habits, and perfectionism that often accompany eating disorders, their severity will be a crucial consideration in whether I feel confident in working with you in absence of other professional input.

 How are you qualified to be a recovery coach?

 I have no healthcare qualifications.
 I am qualified as a coach with the European Mentoring & Coaching Council at Senior Practitioner level.
 I have personal past experience of anorexia nervosa, which I suffered from between the ages of about 16 and 26.
-My recovery and post-recovery took a good few years, and there was no magic morning when I woke up and realised they were complete, but I would say that since around 2012 (four years after I started my final recovery effort) I have been fully recovered.
+My recovery and post-recovery took a good few years, and there was no magic morning when I woke up and realized they were complete, but I would say that since around 2012 (four years after I started my final recovery effort) I have been fully recovered.
 My experience of illness and recovery will not have been the same as your experience, but it will not have been completely different either.
-I take your illness seriously, and I believe in your capacity to recover fully.
+I take your illness seriously (however clinically “severe” it has or has not been), and I believe in your capacity to recover fully.

 I have a DPhil (PhD) in German literature from the University of Oxford.
-Since my PhD, which focused on the psychological effects of reading fiction (specifically mental imagery and emotional responses), my research has moved increasingly towards the intersection of literary studies, experimental psychology, and psychiatry, and my current work investigates the helpful and harmful potential of fiction-reading for eating disorders.
+Since my PhD, which focused on the psychological effects of reading fiction (specifically mental imagery and emotional responses), my research has moved increasingly towards the intersection of literary studies, experimental psychology, and health, and my current work investigates the helpful and harmful potential of fiction-reading for eating disorders.
 Alongside my academic research, I have been running a Psychology Today blog on eating disorders, A Hunger Artist, since 2009.
-When I started the blog I had been recovering from anorexia for just over a year, and was fully weight-restored but psychologically still had a lot of work to do.
-Writing the blog (which has attracted over 3 million total views to date) involves extensive reading in eating disorder research, as well as responding to comments and questions from readers on a weekly basis.
+When I started the blog I had been recovering from anorexia for just over a year; I was fully weight-restored (with overshoot!) but psychologically still had a lot of work to do.
+Writing the blog (which has attracted over 4 million total views to date) involves reading extensively in eating disorder research, and drawing connections with research and writing in many other domains, as well as with what I learn as a coach.
 All this activity has taught me a vast amount about how eating difficulties arise, affect people’s lives, and are successfully overcome.

 To support my professional development as a coach, and to ensure I practise ethically and effectively, I engage in regular coaching supervision with an accredited coaching supervisor.
 The European Mentoring and Coaching Council (EMCC) define supervision as follows: